Freefolk to Basingstoke (9 miles)

 Robert Sampson, a privy seal clerk, appears to have been supporting the mobile King’s Council.
 He signed letters sent from Basingstoke.

 It’s unclear where Henry actually stayed.
 The town which had a population of only 2,500 at the beginning of the 19th century now has 90,000 and has a massive shopping centre at its heart.
 As a market town on several major routes, it no doubt had several inns.
+A few years later, in 1501, Catherine of Aragon stayed in the town for one night at Winchester Street, as the guest of Richard Kingsmill, a prominent Basingstoke citizen (probably!).

 Closer to Basingstoke is The Vyne.
 Its owner, Sir William Sandys of The Vyne died in 1497 and the house and William’s son William became favourites of Henry VIII in future years.
 Also just north of Basingstoke in Monk Sherborne was Pamber Priory (Benedictine), though this appears to have been a small house.
 Alternatively, there is Basing House in Old Basing, a mile east of Basingstoke (now in ruins, since Cromwell took the roof lead for musket balls).
 This was a noted Tudor palace after its construction in 1535, but it did incorporate the older keep of a ringwork castle.
 The older house hosted Richard II a century before Henry VII’s passage through the town.